 - Remaining Amount: $0.60 per $1,000

-The minimum conveyancing fee chargeable is $20, and it is subject to GST.
+The minimum legal fee chargeable is $20, and it is subject to GST.

 You’re now on the home stretch (pun intended)!
 Besides paying the balance of the flat purchase price, you will also need to pay stamp duty and legal fees.
 Yes, again, but this time it includes the following – depending on whether HDB acted for you in the purchase and/or mortgage of your flat: